-Sadly, the real truths that emerge from such situations - and Gaza is but one of many in our troubled world - are almost universal: that evil exists and is practiced regularly; that truth is seldom self-evident and often difficult to discover; and that justice is seldom accomplished.
+Sadly, the real truths that emerge from such situations are almost universal: evil exists and is practiced regularly; truth is seldom self-evident and often difficult to discover; and justice is seldom completely realized.

-Things were not much clearer in Jesus' day in that part of the world.
-Roman occupation, 'terrorist' groups seeking to overthrow the occupiers, and the ever and always pervasive existence of evil manifested in individuals also served then to make life complex, confusing, and injust.
+This is nothing new, either ... things were not much clearer in Jesus' day in that part of the world.
+Roman occupation, 'terrorist' groups seeking to overthrow the occupiers, and the ever and always pervasive existence of evil manifested in individuals also served then to make life complex, confusing, and unjust.
 Little wonder that Mark, introducing Jesus to his readers, highlighted the power of good in Jesus - a power of good that was apparently immediately obvious even to strangers.